 However you build value, make it explicit when launching your Facebook ad strategy.

-Freshdesk gets close to providing that value with their visual and copy that emphasizes the software’s convenience.
+PPI Check Me gets close to providing that value with their caption and visual.

-It’s clear that their software is for customer support, but they are in this list of the worst ads of 2019 because they fail to explain what the offer even is.
+It’s clear they’re offering a PPI check, but they are in this list of the worst ads on Facebook because they fail to link the offer with the incentive.

 The questions you need to answer in your Facebook ad strategy are: Why should someone be interested in your offer and what even is your offer?

-Connect the dots for your customers in the headline, sub-headline, and caption so they know the value.
+Connect the dots for your in the headline, sub-headline, and caption so customers know the value.

-Exhibit D: Your Facebook Ad Has Too Much Text
+Exhibit D: Your Facebook Ad Has a List That Goes On and On

 Good Facebook ad copy should be short and sweet.

-Unbounce is the unfortunate ad example of choice here.
+Sahara Motors is the unfortunate Facebook ad example of choice here.

 We’ve already seen what too much text looks like.

-The downfall of many of the cringiest Facebook posts is that they overdo their content to the point of being overwhelming.
+Meanwhile, the worst Facebook ads can overdo their content to the point of being overwhelming.

 Keep all of the content of your Facebook ads concise.